LongChampion/HaoTuHip/MYLOG/house_of_einherjar.md

     void *STACK = malloc(0x100 - 8);
 }
 ```
 First, we need to create a fake chunk on stack.
 Because we will set size of this chunk to a very large value, struct `CHUNK` now have two additional pointer, `nextsize_fd` and `nextsize_bk`.
 Their functionalities are same as `fd` and `bk` pointer, btw.
-To bypass security checking, we simply set all four pointer point to ... a fake chunk itself.
-Don't be smile, it works in practice!.
+To bypass security checking, we simply set all four pointer point to ... the fake chunk itself.
+Don't be smile, it works in practice!
 Then, assume we have ability to change `pre_size` and `size` of chunk `b`.
 The least significant byte of `b`'s size is set to 0x00, this will (almost all time) reduce the size of chunk `b` and clear `PREV_INUSE` flag of chunk `b` as well.
 Next, `pre_size` of chunk `b` and `size` of fake chunk are set to a value which equal to the distance between two chunks.
-Now if we free chunk `b`, glibc will *think* that our fake chunk is the previous chunk of `b`, and because we have cleared `PREV_INUSE` flag of `b`, glibc will consolidate them together and puts the merged chunk into unsorted_bin.
+Now if we free chunk `b`, **GLIBC** will *think* that our fake chunk is the previous chunk of `b`, and because we have cleared `PREV_INUSE` flag of `b`, **GLIBC** will consolidate them together and puts the merged chunk into unsorted_bin.
 The next `malloc` call with suitable request size will return out fake chunk as we expect.